Mike DelGuidice: Career

 DelGuidice also writes his own music for his songs.
 On August 4, 2015, DelGuidice was the opening act for Joel's closing concert at Long Island's Nassau Veterans Memorial Coliseum in Uniondale.
 Comedian Kevin James came out that night to play "Miami 2017".
 Months later, James texted DelGuidice to see if he had a song they could use as the theme to his CBS show Kevin Can Wait, DelGuidice sent over "Ordinary Guy", a tune he wrote for a 2011 reality show about tribute bands that never made it to air.
 James accepted the song for his show and was shot in Bethpage.

 On October 15, 2013, Joel came to listen to the rehearsal of DelGuidice at the Paramount Theater in Huntington.
 After noticing the dedication to Joel's music, DelGuidice was asked by Joel himself to join his European tour of that year.

 In 2013, DelGuidice joined the Billy Joel Band playing rhythm guitar and vocals.

 On June 24, 2016, DelGuidice performed with Big Shot at the Paramount Theatre in Huntington.
 Joel appeared at the show as a surprise guest.

 On July 28, 2016, Big Shot teamed up with the Suffolk County Police Department to raise money through a concert named "Help Stop The Long Island Heroin Epidemic" at the Emporium in Patchogue, New York.

 On August 9, 2016, DelGuidice performed the opera classic "Nessun dorma" for the first time with Joel at Madison Square Garden.
-Their second performance of the song there was held on October 28, 2016.
+Their second performance of the song there was held on October 28, 2016..
+He performed the song once again with Joel at Madison Square Garden during a sold out performance on 11 July 2019.

 DelGuidice and John Mongiardo are working to release "Victoria's Song", an unreleased song by Doug Stegmeyer, a member of Joel's band who died by suicide in 1995.